andreyto/pgp-par/README.md

     -   `ranger` is the environment configured for XSEDE TACC Ranger cluster (that was our primary testing site for the MPI execution mode).
-    -   `htc` covers both HTC clusters and multi-core workstations.
+    -   `htc` covers a generic case of HTC clusters and multi-core workstations.
+    -   `htc_bu_scc` is for BU SCC cluster used in HTC mode.

     The computing environments are discussed in detail below under "Customizing the build procedure". `htc` is assumed by default.